ddd-by-examples/library/README.md

 ```

 ### Functional thinking
-When you look at the code you might find a scent of functional programming.
-Although we do not follow
-a _clean_ FP, we try to think of business processes as pipelines or workflows, utilizing functional style through
+When you look at the code you might find a scent of **functional programming**.
+Although we do not follow a _clean FP_, we try to **think of business processes as pipelines or workflows**, utilizing functional style through following concepts.
+This is very power for code legibility and reuse.
-following concepts.

 _Please note that this is not a reference project for FP._

 #### Immutable objects
-Each class that represents a business concept is immutable, thanks to which we:
+**Each class that represents a business concept is immutable**, thanks to which we:
-* provide full encapsulation and objects' states protection,
+* provide full encapsulation and objects' states protection;
-* secure objects for multithreaded access,
+* secure objects for multithreaded access;
-* control all side effects much clearer.
+* control all side effects much clearer;

 #### Pure functions
-We model domain operations, discovered in Design Level Event Storming, as pure functions, and declare them in
-both domain and application layers in the form of Java's functional interfaces.
-Their implementations are placed
-in infrastructure layer as ordinary methods with side effects.
-Thanks to this approach we can follow the abstraction
-of ubiquitous language explicitly, and keep this abstraction implementation-agnostic.
-As an example, you could have
+We model **domain operations**, discovered in Design Level Event Storming, as **pure functions**, and declare them in both domain and application layers in the form of **Java's functional interfaces**.
+Their implementations are placed in infrastructure layer as ordinary methods with side effects.
+Thanks to this approach we can follow the abstraction of **ubiquitous language** explicitly, and keep this abstraction implementation-agnostic.

-a look at `FindAvailableBook` interface and its implementation:
+As an example, you could have a look at `FindAvailableBook` interface and its implementation:
 ```java
 @FunctionalInterface
 public interface FindAvailableBook {